voder-ai/eslint-plugin-traceability/docs/rules/require-req-annotation.md

 ## Rule Details

-This rule validates that every function declaration has a JSDoc comment containing an `@req` annotation.
+This rule validates that every function declaration (including TypeScript-specific function syntax such as TSDeclareFunction and TSMethodSignature) has a JSDoc comment containing an `@req` annotation.

 ### Options Schema